-- ♦ the sub-topics to be studied, - the resources (readings and such) to be used, - the requirements for completion, and - the method of evaluation (basis on which the work will be graded).
+- the sub-topics to be studied, - the resources (readings and such) to be used, - the requirements for completion, and - the method of evaluation (basis on which the work will be graded).

 Typically, students taking Individual Work must conduct original research.
 Building on an exhaustive search of the literature, students must make an original contribution to the understanding of mass communication.
 The finished products ideally would be accepted for publication or presentation at a conference.
 Regular meetings with the course instructor must be scheduled.
 The course "instructor" MUST be a graduate faculty member.
-Any exceptions to this rule must be approved by the Senior Associate Dean for Graduate Studies and Research.
+Any exceptions to this rule must be approved by the Associate Dean for Graduate Studies and Research.
 Graduate students cannot be the instructor of record for any independent study courses.

 A doctoral student cannot receive credit toward his/her degree for an undergraduate class.
 Doctoral students are required to take any undergraduate courses needed for their program of study as an audit or for credit that does not count in the total required credits for the Ph.D.
 Undergraduate articulation courses must be passed with a C or better and grades will count towards the students' GPA.
-Undergraduate courses may not be taken as MMC 6905.
+Doctoral students may not take undergraduate courses as MMC 6905.
 Formal appeals to this policy must be made in writing to the Graduate Committee.

-In the case of Supervised Research (MMC 6910), proposals must include:
+In the case of Supervised Research (MMC 6910), (max credits--five in academic career) proposals must include:

 - the goal of the activity,

 - the specific duties to be fulfilled,

 - how often and for how long the student will confer with the instructor, and

-- ♦ the method of evaluation.
+- the method of evaluation.

-In the case of Supervised Teaching (COM 6940), proposals must include:
+In the case of Supervised Teaching (COM 6940), (max credits--five in academic career) proposals must include: